upenn-embedded/final-project-s25-slay/README.md

    ![1744996549707](image/README/1744996549707.png)
 7. **What is the riskiest part remaining of your project?
 How do you plan to de-risk this?**

    * The riskiest part remaining of our project will be transferring everything to a fully battery-powered system and configuring the buck converter.
 We have yet to integrate the batteries into the system and therefore the voltage regulation is untested (and incomplete).
-To lower this risk, our backup plan is to find a single 5V battery, removing our need for voltage regulation.
+To lower this risk, our backup plan is to find a single 5V and a single 6V battery, removing our need for voltage regulation.
    * Another risky part of our project is our stretch goal involving the haptic feedback component.
-Ultimately, we want to haptic vibration to be triggered upon the completion of a row and this functionality, both firmward and hardware wise, is unimplemented.
+Ultimately, we want to haptic vibration to be triggered upon the completion of a row and this functionality, both firmware and hardware wise, is unimplemented.
 We plan to de-risk this aspect by troubleshooting the device on its own to ensure we understand how to scale it for our project.
-Aside from this, although it was difficult to mount the ph
+Aside from this, although it was difficult to mount the ph sensor, we have successfully attached it.
 8. **What questions or help do you need from the teaching team?:**

-   * How do we power the ATMega328PB with a battery and buck converter?
+   * What is the best way to power (structurally/casing-wise) the ATMega328PB with a battery and buck converter?
    * How can we figure out I2C?

 ## Final Project Report